 Department: Professional Affairs

-Duration: 37.5 hrs/wk x 16 wks, September – December 2024
+Duration: 37.5 hrs/wk x 16 wks, January – April 2026

 Address: Remote (optional in-person attendance for meetings where applicable)

-For more information, please contact Valentina Grigorenko, HR Manager at [email protected].
+For more information, please contact Valentina Grigorenko, HR Manager at [email protected]

 • OPA’s Commitment to Equality: As an equal opportunity employer, OPA is fully committed to adhering and complying with all the accessibility requirements laid out under the Accessibility for Ontarians with Disabilities Act and the Ontario Human Rights Code.
 If you require any special accommodations and/or identify yourself as an individual with a disability, please feel free to contact us at [email protected].